BillyJaf/Chess-AWS-Lambda/README.md

-# Project Title: [Rust Chess Bot Backend]
+# Rust Chess Bot Backend

 ## Authors
 - Billy Jaffray

 ## Overview
-A REST API that takes a FEN string and returns the best move.
+A REST API for a chess client-server application.

 ## Background and Motivation
 I enjoy both playing chess and programming - creating a chess bot is a natural extension.